Comparing Light & Wonder (LNW) & The Competition

 |2.49

 Light & Wonder presently has a consensus price target of $53.00, suggesting a potential upside of 0.70%.
 As a group, “Computer integrated systems design” companies have a potential upside of 35.31%.
-Given Light & Wonder’s peers higher probable upside, analysts plainly believe Light & Wonder has less favorable growth aspects than its peers.
+Given Light & Wonder’s competitors higher probable upside, analysts clearly believe Light & Wonder has less favorable growth aspects than its competitors.

-This table compares Light & Wonder and its peers top-line revenue, earnings per share and valuation.
+This table compares Light & Wonder and its competitors’ net margins, return on equity and return on assets.

 |Light & Wonder